AustralianBioCommons/human-omics-data-sharing-field-guide/pages/about/contribute/editing_the_homepage.md

     github: false
 ```

-Further configuration options are specified in the [elixir toolkit theme documentation](https://elixir-belgium.github.io/elixir-toolkit-theme/configuring_theme).
+Further configuration options are specified in the [ELIXIR toolkit theme documentation](https://elixir-belgium.github.io/elixir-toolkit-theme/configuring_theme).

 ## Development banner

-To edit the banner at the top of the page, the following section of code needs to be edited:
+To edit the banner at the top of the page, the [following section](https://github.com/AustralianBioCommons/human-omics-data-sharing-field-guide/blob/4939e03ef83527fc618c11eb8f062c91988a91b3/index.html#L13C3-L20C15) of code needs to be edited:

 ```html
     <section class="container mb-5">